You May or May Not See Them…

 Cocoa Beach – is the surfing capital of Florida, but you don’t have to bring a surfboard to have fun.
 The beaches get pretty lively during Spring Break.

 Panama City/Destin – Beautiful white sandy beaches, huge beach houses for rent.
-Far drive from Campus.
+Far drive from Campus and this destination needs more time to recover from the hurricane.

 Spring Break is sort of a rite of passage.
 Let’s face it, in just a very short few years they will (hopefully) be out in the working world and vacations will take on a whole new look for them.